cryostatio/cryostatio.github.io/guides/_subsections/download-an-active-or-archived-recording.md

       summary="Choose what to do with the recording file" image-name="2.2.0/download-an-active-or-archived-recording-2.png"
       caption="
-        Your browser will present you with its standard file-save dialog.
-It may take some time for this to appear.
-Once it does, you can choose to open the file directly in <i>JDK Mission Control</i>, or (recommended) to save the file to disk.
+        Your browser will present you with its standard file-save dialog for both the <i>Archived Recording</i>, and a <code>.json</code> file containing any metadata labels that were attached.
+It may take some time for these dialogs to appear.
+Once it does, you can choose to open the recording file directly in <i>JDK Mission Control</i>, or (recommended) to save the recording to disk.
       "
     %}
   </li>